 Cash-basis accounting is a single-entry bookkeeping method.
 For every business transaction, you make one entry.
 Record money when it changes hands.
 When you receive a payment, record the income.
 When you make a payment, record the expense.

 Accrual accounting is a double-entry accounting method.
-For every business transaction, you record at least two opposite and equal entries.
+You record at least two opposite and equal entries for every business transaction.
 Each entry is either a debit or credit.
 Debits and credits increase or decrease the accounts in your books, depending on the account.

 Cash-basis accounting is a simpler bookkeeping option.
 Accrual accounting tends to be more accurate and gives a clearer picture of your long-term finances.